ferniegram/harbour-ferniegram/README.md

 ## Debug
-Fernschreiber does only output a few TDLib messages by default.
+Ferniegram does only output a few TDLib messages by default.
 To get its own debug log messages, you can either run a debug build to see all of them or use the environment variable `QT_LOGGING_RULES` to specify/filter which messages you'd like to see.

 Run `QT_LOGGING_RULES="fernschreiber2.*=true" harbour-fernschreiber2` to see all messages or replace the `*` with specific logging categories.
 You'll find the logging category inside the corresponding `.cpp` file for backend usage or you can use `JS` to only see frontend messages.